haquema/makers-javascript-fndamentals/contents/8-async.md

 Since we can't `return` values, we need to use other solutions - one of them is to use *callback* functions, again, to tackle this asynchronous problem.

 **It's important to note that callbacks function *are not* a different kind of function than regular JS functions — this is often a source of confusion.
 We call a function "callback" because it is used as such, and passed to another function so it is executed at a later point.
 But "callback" functions are no more than regular JS functions, and they're defined the same way, with the same syntax.**

-## Exercise - using callbacks to return values

 Remember that, in JavaScript, functions can be treated as regular values — they can be passed in argument to another function, and called later.